NetworkBlockDevice/nbd/doc/proto.md

 more sectors beyond the size of the device.
 It also SHOULD map the `EDQUOT` and `EFBIG` errors to `ENOSPC`.
 Finally, it SHOULD return `EPERM` if it receives a write or trim request on a read-only export.

+The server SHOULD return `EINVAL` if it receives an unknown command.

+The server SHOULD return `EINVAL` if it receives an unknown command flag.
+It also SHOULD return `EINVAL` if it receives a request with a flag not explicitly documented as applicable to the given request.

 Which error to return in any other case is not specified by the NBD protocol.